What'cha looking for?

 Launched in November 2003 by musician and EAF co-founder Paul Giallorenzo, Elastro is a series of acoustic, electro/acoustic, electronic music, sound, and video performances featuring local, national, and international artists,

 with an emphasis on presenting sonically stimulating and visually performative work.
 Co-curated with musician Daniel Wyche.

-After moving to Elastic in 2006, we began displaying regular visual art exhibitions, in addition to video screenings and multimedia performances.
+We have been displaying regular visual art exhibitions since 2006, in addition to video screenings and multimedia performances.
 Alyssa Brubaker is the current curator.
 For information on submitting a gallery proposal, email us.

 Curated by alto saxophonist and composer Nick Mazzarella, the Anagram Series hosts weekly performances of jazz and improvised music at Elastic.
 The mission of the series is to bring diverse elements of the Chicago music scene into close proximity in order to inspire new collaborations and creative growth within the musical community, and to foster programming that reflects the full variety of thoughtful Chicago artists working in modern music.
 The series’ concerts feature both developing and established musicians and composers, serving as a haven for the incubation of new ideas, as well as a platform for the presentation of mature work.